 For more information, contact the Office of the City Clerk at firstname.lastname@example.org or 864-467-4431.

 Our neighborhoods.
 Our economy.
 Our environment.
 Our safety.
 Our mobility.
-City Council adopted the following priorities for the fiscal year 2022, as its strategic plan for quality growth, inclusivity and diversity consistent with the GVL2040 Comprehensive Plan:
+City Council adopted the following priorities in 2022 and renewed them in the fiscal year 2023 budget, as its strategic plan for quality growth, inclusivity and diversity consistent with the GVL2040 Comprehensive Plan:

 Neighborhoods and Affordable Housing

 Support balanced development that protects established neighborhoods, provides affordable housing, and addresses infrastructure needs including public facilities, sidewalks and traffic calming measures to promote safety.

 Strengthen our economy through strategic planning, business recruitment and retention, the creation of an entrepreneurial ecosystem and select use of annexation; maintain a vibrant, mixed-use downtown and commercial nodes throughout the city; increase livability through events; and support businesses through COVID recovery.